-A registered Florida dealer should not use the DR-15MO to remit use tax.
-Registered Florida dealers should remit any use tax due on their sales and use tax returns as explained in their instructions for returns.
+Registered Florida dealers should not use a DR-15MO, Florida Tax on Purchases form, to remit use tax.
+Florida dealers should pay any use tax due on their sales and use tax returns (as explained in the sales and use tax instructions).

-Also, taxpayers who purchase an aircraft or boat outside Florida and then bring the aircraft or boat into this state should NOT use Form DR-15MO to send in use tax.
-The Department provides Form DR-42A (Ownership Declaration and Sales and Use Tax Report on Aircraft) and Form DR-42B (Ownership Declaration and Sales and Use Tax Report of Vessel Purchase) for taxpayers to send in use tax due on these purchases.
+Also, taxpayers who purchase an aircraft or boat outside Florida and then bring the aircraft or boat into the state should NOT use Form DR-15MO to send in use tax.
+Form DR-15AIR Sales and Use Tax Return for Aircraft, should be used to report sales and use tax on purchases of aircraft when the purchaser does not pay Florida sales tax to the seller.

 When use tax is due on a boat purchase, tax is paid to the county tax collector, licensed private tag agency, or the Department of Highway Safety & Motor Vehicles when registering the boat in Florida.